jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

   select(-c(start_lat, start_lng, end_lat, end_lng, birthyear, gender,  "tripduration"))
 ```

+### Step 4:

-I then finished cleaning and adding the data in preperation of the analysis stage.
+I then cleaned and added more data to prepare for the analysis stage.

 ```r
 # Reassign to the desired values (using the current 2020 labels)